 Below are the key features and points to consider when choosing the best woodworking router in the UK.

-A collet is like a chuck on a drill, and they come in several sizes, oddly enough in imperial and metric measurements.
+A collet is like a chuck on a drill.
+They come in several sizes, oddly in imperial and metric measurements.

 For heavy-duty work such as cutting through a worktop, where larger bits are necessary, the 12mm or ½” collets are best.
 The smaller collets work better at slower speeds and for detailed work.

-Although collets are relatively cheap, a router that comes with more than one collet saves you the trouble of buying others later, giving you greater options from the start.
+Although collets are relatively cheap, a router with more than one collet saves you the trouble of buying others later, giving you greater options from the start.

-Woodworking routers are corded or battery-powered, and the measurement of power is different for each type.
+Woodworking routers are corded or battery-powered, and the power measurement differs for each type.

 Corded routers run off a 240V mains supply (stepped down to 110V on a building site), which generates much more power than any lithium-ion battery.